★ BEST INVESTING TOOLS COMPARISON ★

 Does CME FedWatch or Office of Financial Research (U.S. Treasury) have real-time data?

-CME FedWatch offers real-time data feeds, which is essential for active traders.
-Office of Financial Research (U.S. Treasury) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+CME FedWatch offers real-time data, which matters if you trade actively.
+Office of Financial Research (U.S. Treasury) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from CME FedWatch and Office of Financial Research (U.S. Treasury)?